DoTheEvo/XCPng-basics/README.md

 The **webUI** of XO has a bit of an [amateurish vibe](https://i.imgur.com/yuUfUhp.png) compared to proxmox or esxi, but generally it's clean and simple.
 I like that often the info you see can be clicked and edited right then and there.
-That's how you change name, the number of cores, the ram, or enlarge disks.<br>
+That's how you change names, the number of cores, the ram, or enlarge disks.<br>
 They do work on [a new redesign](https://i.imgur.com/dqOSDsi.png) that reminds me of opnsense, which is good.